BenJBailey/benstandup/README.md

 ### Monday

     - ✅ Try to login to FedEx
+    - Communicate/fix FedEx ?
+    - Video Platform - meet about and execute on?
     - Confirm testing for form window
     - Form - from email
-    - Quick checkin with FedEx

 ### Priorities